 nless otherwise noted, these books are for sale at Amazon.com.
-Your purchase through these links will help to support the continued operation and improvement of the Royalty.nu site.
+Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

 The Huns by E. A. Thompson.
 A history of the Huns in Europe from their first attacks on the Goths north of the Black Sea to the collapse of their empire after the death of Attila.
 In the only connected narrative account of the rise and fall of the Huns in English, Professor Thompson reconstructs their campaigns from often fragmentary sources.